Round the Twist: Series 1 (1990)

 The lighthouse is haunted by eerie music coming from upstairs.
 In the final episode, "Lighthouse Blues", the music is revealed to be played by the ghosts of Nell's deceased family.
 The ghosts help the Twists prevent one of Gribble's business associates from destroying the lighthouse.

 In a subplot, Tony falls in love with Fay and spends the series developing a relationship with her, culminating in a marriage proposal at the finale.
 The answer to the proposal is left open-ended.

-The series provides a lot of laughter and suspense and retains the surprise endings which made the books so popular among modern young readers.
+The series retains the humorous and suspenseful elements and surprise endings of the books.

 Series 2 (1992)

 The second series reintroduces the Twist family and the local identities from the coastal town of Port Niranda.
 The thirteen stories in the second series were completely new tales.
 They shared elements in style, characterisation, theme, location, and genre with the first series but each storyline was unpredictable and fresh.

 The second series has the following episodes: